-(1) The essay was written by a student of Erasmus School of Philosophy at Erasmus University Rotterdam, for a course that is included in the faculty’s curriculum.
+(1) The essay was written by a student of Erasmus School of Philosophy or Humanities programme of the Erasmus University College at Erasmus University Rotterdam, for a course that is included in the faculty’s curriculum.

 (2) The essay is nominated for publication and submitted by the (or a) lecturer of the course for which the essay was written.

 Before the lecturer submits an essay (s)he has to have: